danchimento/taptapclick/README.md

 # Tap Escape

 Tap Escape is a fast paced mobile puzzle game.
 Navigate dungeons and find hidden keys to escape.

+## Gameplay

+The player is presented with a top down view of one room at a time.
+The player can navigate between rooms by tapping on doors or stair cases that link the rooms.
+Tapping on objects in the room cause actions to happen.
+The player can pick up items and add them to their inventory to use later.
+The goal of the game is to complete a certain action, either exiting through a door, finding a certain item, etc that has the win condition associated with it.
+Graphics are 32 bit quality to give the game a retro feel as well as make it easier to mass produce images.

 ## The Map

 Every new level is called a map.
 Each map can contain one or more [Rooms]().
-The player can navigate between rooms by tapping on doors or stair cases that link the rooms.
-Room linking is discussed further in the [Behaviors]() section.
-There must be at least one element per map with a "win" behavoir.
+Every map must have at least one game object with a win behavior.
+Defining a map requires 5 elements:
+- Rooms
+- Game Objects
+- Items
+- Inventory
+- Intro Message

 ## Rooms